solarsailer/matthieuoger.com/content/posts/2018-09-16-glory-to-rome.md

 ---
 date: "2018-09-16"

-title: "The Story of Glory To Rome"
+title: "The Story of Glory to Rome"
 excerptQuote:
   name: "Cyrus Farivar"
   quote: "In less than a decade, how could a game whose ranking still remains relatively high on Board Game Geek have totally disappeared? […] With a successful production, he could have taken the game from indie cult favorite to something much bigger.
 Instead [it] represented the beginning of the end."